Nova4334/Buildmode/README.md

 # Buildmode
-A build-mode for TShock for Terraria(4..4.0)
+A build-mode plugin for TShock

 ## Features: